$\mathsf{G^2Retro}$ as a Two-Step Graph Generative Models for Retrosynthesis Prediction

-\myabstract{ Retrosynthesis is a procedure where a molecule is transformed into potential reactants and thus the synthesis routes are identified.
-We propose a novel generative framework, denoted as \ours, for one-step retrosynthesis prediction. \ours imitates the reversed logic of synthetic reactions, that is, first predicting the reaction centers to convert the target molecule into fragments named synthons, and then transforming synthons into reactants, following previous semi-template-based methods.
-In predicting reaction centers, \ours defines a comprehensive set of reaction center types, and enables diversity in the predicted reactions by considering multiple reaction center candidates.
-In completing synthons, \ours deploys a sequence of substructure attachments to transform synthons into reactants, which utilize a holistic view of the most updated structures of the synthons to be completed, as well as all the involved synthon and product structures.
-Here we show that \ours is able to better prioritize the most possible reactants in the benchmark dataset than the state-of-the-art methods, and discover novel and highly likely reactions that are not included in the benchmark dataset. }
+Retrosynthesis is a procedure where a target molecule is transformed into potential reactants and thus the synthesis routes can be identified. {Recently, computational approaches have been developed to accelerate the design of synthesis routes.} {In this paper, }we develop a generative framework \ours for one-step retrosynthesis prediction. \ours imitates the reversed logic of synthetic reactions.
+It first predicts the reaction centers in the target molecules (products), identifies the synthons needed to assemble the products, and transforms these synthons into reactants. \ours defines a comprehensive set of reaction center types, and learns from the molecular graphs of the products to predict potential reaction centers.
+To complete synthons into reactants, \ours considers all the involved synthon structures and the product structures to identify the optimal completion paths, and accordingly attaches small substructures sequentially to the synthons.
+Here we show that \ours is able to better predict the reactants for given products in the benchmark dataset than the state-of-the-art methods.

-Drug development is time-consuming and costly: it takes approximately 10-15 years and \$1 to \$1.6 billion~\cite{Wouters2020} to fully develop a new drug.
-One of the key steps in drug development is the identification of drug-like small molecules that display desired properties against a specific biomolecular target and then the synthesis of such molecules if they do not exist.
-Retrosynthesis is a procedure where such a desired molecule is transformed into potential reactants and thus the synthesis routes are identified.
-An extensive, diverse library of high-quality synthesis paths for a given molecule can enable more feasible reaction solutions starting from commercially available, building-block chemicals and provide more options for operationally simple, high yielding transformations using widely accessible reagents.
-The success and efficiency of retrosynthesis of drug-like small molecules immensely impact the entire drug development process and affect its success rate, costs, and speed.